Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Partitions and linear transformations

-Let $L(E)$ denote the space of all linear transformations from $E$ to itself.
-It is easy to check that $L(E)$ is an uncountable Polish space when endowed with the topology it inherits as a subspace of $E^E$.
+Let $L(E)$ denote the set of all linear transformations from $E$ to itself. $L(E)$ inherits the structure of an uncountable Polish space when viewed as a subspace of $E^E$, or equivalently, when endowed with the topology of pointwise convergence.
+A family $\{T_t:t\in\mathbb{R}\}$ of transformations in $L(E)$ is again \emph{Borel} if the mapping $t\mapsto T_t$ is Borel measurable.